emarsden/pg-el/doc/src/special-features.md

 which include the `client_encoding`, the `DateStyle`, `TimeZone`, `server_encoding`, `in_hot_standby` and `is_superuser`.
 You can register your interest in these messages by adding a handler function to `pg-parameter-change-functions`.
-Each of these handler functions will be called when such as message is received, with three arguments: the connection to PostgreSQL, the parameter name and the parameter value.
+Each of these handler functions will be called when such a message is received, with three arguments: the connection to PostgreSQL, the parameter name and the parameter value.

 These messages are sent asynchronously.